1121-NCCUBionf/finalproject-group3/README.md

 ### Demo
-All demo can be seen in our google colab file. you can access it through this link
+All demo can be seen in our google colab file. you can access it through this link: https://colab.research.google.com/drive/1UpYAeomi8N6ipwvdgJVGeZEg5SlXL29r?usp=sharing.

+Some code are also included in the code folder in this github.

 ## Folder organization and its related information
 idea by Noble WS (2009) [A Quick Guide to Organizing Computational Biology Projects.](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424) PLoS Comput Biol 5(7): e1000424.